lanl/precog/smoa/README.md

 All code used to perform the experiment in the cited publication.
 For questions, issues, or clarifications please reach out to Murph: <murph@lanl.gov>.

-This repository is organized according to the different directories needed to perform the experiment in the paper.
-These directories are:

-(information coming soon)

 ## Citation
 A.C.
 Murph, G.C.
 Gibson, E.B.
 Amona, L.B.
 VanDervort, L.A.
 Castro, S. Del Valle, D. Osthus.
 (202x).
 Synthetic Method of Analogues for Emerging Infectious Disease Forecasting.  _In Review._